chicagopcdc/c3dc_etl/etl/target_nbl/README.md

 maintaining the JSON transformation/mapping config file manually.

 ### Execution steps
-1. Download the internal shared document as separate CSV files for each mapping sheet in the document
+1. Download the internal shared document as separate CSV files for each mapping sheet in the document.
+The 'Microsoft Excel (.xlsx)' download option shortens and truncates the sheet/tab names, which makes it difficult for an automated script to detect the source-file => mapping entries.
+This may be supported in the future as more mappings are added, increasing the time and effort required to manually download a CSV file for each mapped sheet.
 1. Create a local file named `.env_mapping_unpivoter` containing the configuration vars described below and execute the script without any arguments:
    ```